Semistable Non Abelian Hodge theorem in positive characteristic: Introduction

 \section{Introduction}

 When it comes to semistability, there is a discrepancy between the Non Abelian Hodge Theorems (NAHTs) in characteristics 0 and $p$ established so far.
-Indeed, fix a reductive group $G$ and a smooth projective connected curve $C$ over an algebraic closed field $k.$ When $k=\mathbb{C},$ the NAHT, proven by Simpson in \cite{simpson-repnII}, establishes a diffeomorphism between the moduli space of semistable Higgs $G$-bundles $\schHig$ on $C$ and the moduli space of semistable flat $G$-connections $\schdR.$ When $char(k)=p>0,$ the NAHT established by Chen-Zhu in \cite{chen-zhu} states that the moduli stack $\stdR(C)$ of flat $G$-connections on $C$ is a twisted version $\stsp\times^{\stP}\stHig(C')$ of the moduli stack $\stHig(C')$ of Higgs $G$-bundles on the Frobenius twist $C'$, where $\stP$ is the Picard stack of symmetries of Hitchin fibration and $\stsp$ is a torsor under $\stP.$ Unfortunately, the Chen-Zhu isomorphism $\stdR(C)\xrightarrow{\sim} \stsp\times^{\stP}\stHig(C')$ does not preserve semistability.
+Indeed, fix a reductive group $G$ and a smooth projective connected curve $C$ with genus $g(C)\geq 2$ over an algebraic closed field $k$.
+When $k=\mathbb{C}$, the NAHT, proven by Simpson in \cite{simpson-repnII}, establishes a diffeomorphism between the moduli space $\schHig$ of semistable Higgs $G$-bundles on $C$ and the moduli space of semistable flat $G$-connections $\schdR.$ When $char(k)=p>0,$ the NAHT established by Chen-Zhu in \cite{chen-zhu} states that the moduli stack $\stdR(C)$ of flat $G$-connections on $C$ is a twisted version $\stsp\times^{\stP}\stHig(C')$ of the moduli stack $\stHig(C')$ of Higgs $G$-bundles on the Frobenius twist $C'$, where $\stP$ is the Picard stack of symmetries of the Hitchin fibration and $\stsp$ is a torsor under $\stP.$

-In this paper, we show that semistability is restored when we replace the Picard stack $\stP$ by its neutral component $\stP^o$, and replace the torsor $\stsp$ by a corresponding smaller piece $\stsp^o.$ As a result, we obtain our first main theorem.
+The Chen-Zhu isomorphism $\stsp\times^{\stP}\stHig(C')\xrightarrow{\sim} \stdR(C)$ does not preserve semistability.
+Indeed, one can already see this in the case of $G=GL_2$, where an object in $\stsp$ corresponds to a splitting of the Bezrukavnikov-Mirkovic-Rumynin Azumaya algebra \cite{BMR08} on a degree 2 spectral curve over $C'$.
+If the splitting is not very good in the sense of \cite[\S3.3]{dCGZ}, then the isomorphism between the de Rham-Hitchin and Dolbeault-Hitchin fibers does not preserve semistability, see \cite[Remark 4.10, last paragraph on p.1376]{dCGZ}, where it is shown that a non-very-good splitting can send a degree-$d$ Higgs bundle to a degree $pd$ connection while sends a degree-$d'$ Higgs sub-bundle to a large degree sub-connection so that the resulting connection is not semistable.

-\begin{introthm}[=\Cref{thm: ss main}] Suppose that the genus of $C$ satisfies $g(C) \geq 2$ and that $k$ has characteristic $p>0$ sufficiently large so that $G$ satisfies (LH) as in \cite[Def.
-2.29]{hererro-zhang}.
-For any degree $d \in \pi_1(G)$, let $\schdR(C, pd)$ denote the moduli space of semistable flat $G$-connections of degree $pd$ on the smooth projective curve $C$.
-Let $\schHig(C', d)$ denote the moduli space of semistable Higgs $G$-bundles of degree $d$ on the Frobenius twist $C'$.
-Then there is a canonical isomorphism
+The first result in this paper is the restoration of semistability when we replace the Picard stack $\stP$ by its neutral component $\stP^o$, and replace the torsor $\stsp$ by a corresponding smaller piece $\stsp^o$, which is a $\stsp^o$-torsor.